Mississippi man makes court appearance in ricin letters case

 He faces a possible life sentence if convicted.

-Dutschke’s arrest came nearly two weeks after suspicious letters intended for Obama and U.S. Senator Roger Wicker of Mississippi were intercepted in Washington.
+Dutschke’s arrest came nearly two weeks after suspicious letters intended for Obama and U.S. Senator Roger Wicker of Mississippi were intercepted.
 Tests showed they were tainted with ricin, a highly lethal poison made from castor beans.
-A separate ricin-lased letter was also sent to a Mississippi judge.
+A separate ricin-laced letter was also sent to a Mississippi judge.

 Authorities initially arrested another Mississippi man, Kevin Curtis, in the case but dropped the charges last week after a search of his house failed to turn up any evidence of his involvement.